ajcwebdev/ryan-gpt/done/2023/2023-01-28-demystifying-solidjs-jsx-part-01.md

 ## Chapters

-Below, each chapter covers approximately six-minute intervals from the 5-hour, 30-minute runtime.
-Every chapter is summarized in two paragraphs of at least 75 words each, flowing naturally from the topics discussed.

 ### 00:00 – 00:06 - First Steps and Context Setting

 In the opening minutes, the host greets viewers, acknowledging scheduling challenges and welcoming first-time visitors.
 He explains that he was wrapping up a beta release for a SolidJS-based product, hinting at the real-world traction the library is gaining.
 Early chatter covers the difficulty of finding a perfect global streaming slot, with references to a previously late-night schedule that was problematic for many.
 The speaker mentions a Mac update and a last-minute scramble, injecting a lighthearted note about the realities of live streaming.
 He underscores the significance of multiple time zones and how each potential timeslot can be inconvenient for one region or another.